 Need Help?
 Give us a call.

-After starting your business, your next (and continuing) task is finding ways to keep it up and running.
-One way to do that?
-Adjusting your business to the needs, wants, and budgets of your customer base—a surefire way of keeping your sales up.
-And depending on the size and price of your inventory, offering customer financing might be a great way for you to increase sales and customer loyalty.
+After starting a business, your next task is finding ways to acquire and retain customers.
+In order to do that, you must adjust your business to the needs, wants, and budgets of your customer base.
+Depending on the type and price of your inventory, offering customer financing might be a great way for you to increase sales and customer loyalty.

 Customer financing allows your customers to enroll in an affordable payment plan, rather than paying the entire price of an expensive item upfront.
 It’s designed to convert people from simply looking and thinking about shopping in your store to actually buying your product.

-We’re breaking down your customer financing options, how to choose which process best suits your business and preferences, and whether you should offer customer financing at all.
+Small businesses and larger brands offer customer financing to convert more people into buyers.
+We’ll break down your customer financing options, how to choose a financing program that suits your business and preferences, and whether you should offer customer financing at all.

-Here’s more information on both customer financing options so that you can make the best decision for your business:
+Here’s more information on customer financing providers, so that you can choose the best option for your business:

-Here are three in-house customer financing platforms you might want to consider:
+Here are five customer financing platforms you might want to consider:

-FinanceIt doesn’t charge merchants transaction fees, and the standard program is free, too.
-Like Blispay, your customer can apply for FinanceIt customer financing from their smartphone in your store, and, if approved, they can receive funds as soon as the next day.
-Then, FinanceIt transfers the total payment amount to you within two business days, and the company takes care of payments from there.
-They’ll charge your customers additional fees depending on their creditworthiness, region, and the size of the payment plan.
+Financeit offers customer financing for purchases of up to $60,000.
+They don’t charge merchants transaction fees, and the standard program is free, too.
+Your customer can apply for Financeit customer financing from their smartphone in your store, and, if approved, they can receive funds as soon as the next day.
+Then, Financeit transfers the total payment amount to you within two business days, and the company takes care of payments from there.
+They’ll charge your customer an interest rate depending on their creditworthiness, region, and the size of the payment plan.

-This customer financing platform integrates to your small business website, so your customers can check their financing options from the comfort of their own homes.
-If they decide to pursue a payment plan, LendPro lets them evaluate multiple options through their application process.
-They provide payment plans for all levels of creditworthiness and payment amounts.
+LendPro’s customer financing platform integrates with your small business website, so your customers can check their financing options from the comfort of their own homes.
+They work with industries that normally sell expensive items, such as home goods, automotive, and jewelry.
+LendPro also sells application kiosks that you can install in your store.
+If your customer decides to pursue a payment plan, LendPro lets them evaluate multiple options through their application process.
+They provide payment plans and interest rates for all levels of creditworthiness and payment amounts.

 As always, when considering a new business model, you’re going to want to weigh the pros and cons to make sure it’s right for you.
 When it comes to customer financing, there are some obvious benefits, as well as a couple of hidden risks to prepare for.